 Madeira is like a giant botanical garden, with plants from all over the world.
 Eucalyptus and acacias from Australia, bright red poinsettias from Mexico and those brought here from the South Seas by Captain Cook.
 The island is ablaze with colour, particularly in the 'blossom months' of spring and autumn.
-Freesias, jacarandas, jasmine, begonias, antirrhinums, magnolia and camellias all grow here.
-Among Madeira's 100 species of birds, Cabrera's blackbird, the Canarian kestrel, and the Madeiran firecrest, may be seen on the walks.
+Freesias, jacarandas, jasmine, begonias, antirrhinums (snapdragons), magnolia and camellias all grow here.
+Amongst Madeira's 100 species of birds, Cabrera's blackbird, the Canarian kestrel and the Madeiran firecrest may be seen on a walking holiday in Madeira.

 Perfect for year-round walking, the floating garden of Madeira is a paradise of tropical flowers, exotic birds and trees, romantic gorges and emerald seas.
 Luxury 4 and 5 star hotels throughout provide exquisite local cuisine with possibility of sampling the island's famous full-bodied wine.